smithakolan/AssemblyAI-Applications/README.md

 ## Create an AI Voice Bot in Python:
 This video shows you how to build an AI voice bot that understand real-time speech and also responds in real-time.
 Check out the [code here](https://github.com/smithakolan/AssemblyAI-Applications/tree/main/AI-Voice-Bot-Python-Dental-Assistant).

-[![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/Nyo5m_glZXs/0.jpg)](https://www.youtube.com/watch?v=Nyo5m_glZXs) This video shows you how to build an AI voice bot that understand real-time speech and also responds in real-time.
+[![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/Nyo5m_glZXs/0.jpg)](https://www.youtube.com/watch?v=Nyo5m_glZXs)